Courses

 Algorithms - those information-processing machines designed by humans - reach ever more deeply into our lives, creating alternate and sometimes enhanced manifestations of social and biological processes.
 In doing so, algorithms yield powerful levers for good and ill amidst a sea of unforeseen consequences.
 This crosscutting and interdisciplinary course investigates several aspects of algorithms and their impact on society and law.
 Specifically, the course connects concepts of proof, verifiability, privacy, security, trust, and randomness in computer science with legal concepts of autonomy, consent, governance, and liability, and examines interests at the evolving intersection of technology and the law.
 Grades will be based on a combination of short weekly reflection papers and a final project, to be completed collaboratively in mixed teams of law and computer and data science students.
 This course will include attendees from the computer science faculty, students and scholars based at Boston University and UC Berkeley.

-This course develops students' ability to critically examine and question the interplay between data science and computational technologies on the one hand, and society and public policy on the other.
+This course develops students' ability to critically examine and question the interplay between artificial intelligence (AI), data science, and computational technologies on the one hand, and society and public policy on the other.
 Students will complete exercises to demonstrate their facility with key ethics tools and techniques, and analyze a series of real-world case studies presented alongside ethical tools and analyses that are useful both for staying alert to emerging ethical challenges and responding to them as they arise in both employment settings and everyday life.
+Effective Spring 2026, this course fulfills a single unit in each of the following BU Hub areas: Ethical Reasoning, Research and Information Literacy, Social Inquiry 2.

 • CDS DS 682: Responsible AI, Law, Ethics & Society